ArchiveBox/ArchiveBox/README.md

 You can then manage your snapshots via the filesystem, CLI, web UI, or Python API (alpha).

+At the end of the day, the goal is to sleep soundly knowing that the part of the internet you care about will be automatically preserved in multiple, durable long-term formats that will be accessible for decades (or longer).

 <div align="center">
 <br/><br/>
 <img src="https://i.imgur.com/PAzXZE8.png" height="70px" alt="bookshelf graphic"> &nbsp; <img src="https://i.imgur.com/asPNk8n.png" height="75px" alt="logo" align="top"/> &nbsp; <img src="https://i.imgur.com/PAzXZE8.png" height="70px" alt="bookshelf graphic">